rasharmadev/Asynchronaut/README.md

 # Asynchronaut 🚀

 Asynchronaut is a powerful utility library for handling JavaScript promises like a pro.
-Simplify your async workflows with easy-to-use functions like `runSequentially`, `runParallel`, and `retry`.
+Simplify your async workflows with easy-to-use functions like `runSequentially`, `runParallel`, and `retry` and many more.

 More to be added soon.